NREL/resstock/measures/ResStockArguments/README.md

 **Misc Fuel Loads: Lighting Annual therm**

 The annual energy consumption of the fuel loads lighting.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-fuel-loads'>HPXML Fuel Loads</a>)is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-fuel-loads'>HPXML Fuel Loads</a>) is used.

 - **Name:** ``misc_fuel_loads_lighting_annual_therm``
 - **Type:** ``String``